Lofoten with roof tents – guide with practical advice and inspiration

 Warm clothes.
 If you're lucky you won't need them, but you probably will.

-Extra blanket, base layers, and hat: at night the temperature can drop significantly, make sure to bring base layers and a hat to sleep in.
-And an extra blanket if you have a thin duvet/sleeping bag in your rooftop tent.
+Extra blanket, base layer, and hat: at night the temperature can drop significantly, make sure to bring base layers and a hat to sleep in.
+And an extra blanket if you have a thin duvet/sleeping bag in your roof tent.

 Food.
-Buy what you want to bring for breakfast, dinners, and snacks before you cross the Norwegian border.
+Buy what you want to bring in terms of breakfast, dinners, and snacks before you cross the Norwegian border.
 Bring a grill/camping stove and cook your own food.
-Overall, restaurant food in Norway is both expensive and not particularly good.
+Overall, restaurant food in Norway is both expensive and not particularly tasty.
 However, there are many good restaurants in Lofoten and of course you should treat yourself, but maybe not every day unless your budget is unlimited.

 Our dinner favorite: Buy a good Norwegian goat cheese, boil some tortellini and sprinkle with parsley.
-Or if you fish – bring your rod and catch dinner straight from the sea.
+Or if you fish – bring your rod and catch dinner directly from the sea.

 You can get to Lofoten either by ferry from Bodø or by land through Sweden to Kiruna and onwards to Narvik.